T1A0R3S2H/Basic-Image-Processing-GUI/README.md

 # Basic Image Processing GUI
-This is a straightforward GUI for basic image processing using OpenCV and Tkinter.
+A GUI for basic image processing using OpenCV and Tkinter.

 ## Features